Project structure#

 Naming convention#

-Large organizations providing Python packages follow a consistent naming pattern.
+Large organizations providing Python packages follow a consistent naming convention.
 Ansys follows two naming conventions, depending on the nature of the project.

 PyAnsys library#